LucasHazardous/SentenceFusion/README.md

 ![function configuration](./img/func_conf.png)

 Authentication **System** will allow the function to execute with full priviliges and setting it to private will make it unreachable for regular users.
 We configure it that way because the only user of this function will be our rule.
+*Log Function Arguments* can be useful for debugging.

 Now set head to *Function Editor* and write the following code: